 Led by a Law Society of Scotland Accredited Specialist in licensing law, our licensing team’s knowledge of complex legislation across all sectors, allied to comprehensive and practical advice, ensures we make it simple for you to keep on top of what is required.

 Our team has extensive experience in all aspects of licensing law in Scotland, and is recognised as one of the country’s leading practices.

-We advise both private and public sector clients, ranging from owner-operators to public limited companies.
+We advise both private and public sector clients, ranging from owner-operators to multi-property limited companies and public limited companies.

 With offices in Glasgow, Edinburgh and Inverness, our solicitors represent clients across the length and breadth of Scotland, utilising strong relationships and working knowledge in all 32 local authority areas to ensure you receive the best, most effective representation wherever you are.

 Key licensing services:

 Our alcohol licensing clients range across all types of retail, from small convenience stores to supermarkets and petrol forecourt operators.
 We assist pubs, clubs, restaurants and hoteliers.
 We help wholesalers, brewers and micro-brewers.
 Our range of experiences in on sales trade of span across landlords and tenants alike

 - Applications for Premises Licence, variations and transfers

 - Personal licences